xetob/redmi-12-fire-frp_remove/README.md

 # instructions for use:

-hold down 3 buttons on the phone and select the MTK port program in the Filter Wizard (LibUsb).
+hold down 3 buttons on the phone and select the MTK port program in the Filter Wizard (LibUsb) and click install.
 Next in the program, click delete fp and hold down 3 buttons on the phone

 # ru